halk/blog/_posts/2012-12-02-what-programmers-should-avoid-in-their-resumes.markdown

 ---
 layout: post
-title: "What programmers should avoid in their resumes"
+title: "What Programmers Should Avoid in Their Resumes"
 date: 2012-12-02 22:22
 comments: true
 tags: